mysqlperformance/pt_perf/README.md

-        -c / --code_block      --- show the code block latency of target function --srcline         --- show the address, source file and line number of functions --history         --- for history trace, 1: generate perf.data, 2: use perf.data --pt_config       --- set config term for intel pt event, currently 'cyc=1' by default --li/--latency_interval--- show the trace between the latency interval (ns), format: "min,max" -v / --verbose         --- verbose, be more verbose (show debug message, etc)
+        -c / --code_block      --- show the code block latency of target function --srcline         --- show the address, source file and line number of functions --history         --- for history trace, 1: generate perf.data, 2: use perf.data -D / --result_dir      --- the result directory to save and use perf.data and temporary files --pt_config       --- set config term for intel pt event, currently 'cyc=1' by default --li/--latency_interval--- show the trace between the latency interval (ns), format: "min,max" -v / --verbose         --- verbose, be more verbose (show debug message, etc)